 Part of being a teacher candidate is dressing professionally in schools and other educational settings.
-When in these settings, we are representing Georgia College, the College of Education, our peers, and educators in general.
-We are also serving as role models for the children and young adults with whom we work.
-Despite good intentions, at times our dress can be a distraction in the educational endeavor without our being aware of it.
-The following dress code was created to make more positive experiences for our students and those with whom they work during their preparation to become professional educators.
-Be sure to obtain a copy of the teacher dress code from your partner school.
-Your mentor-leader or advisor will provide additional details regarding appropriate attire for teacher candidates.
+When in these settings, teacher candidates are representing GCSU, the JHL CoE, our peers, and educators in general.
+Teacher candidates are also serving as role models for the children and young adults with whom they work.
+Despite good intentions, at times one's dress can be a distraction in the educational endeavor without our being aware of it.
+Obtain a copy of the teacher dress code from your partner school.
+Your Mentor Leader or advisor will provide additional details regarding appropriate attire for teacher candidates.